pulp/pulp/playpen/DISTRIBUTED_TASKS_README.txt

      $ celeryd -A pulp.server.async.app --loglevel INFO -c 1 -n resource_manager -Q resource_manager

+5) Lastly, you need to run a Celery Beat.
+This is similar to a crond for Celery.
+It is important that only one Celery Beat be run across the entire application, no matter how many Pulp servers are part of the system.

+   $ celery beat -A pulp.server.async.app --loglevel INFO

 I believe that is all that is required to get up and running with Celery in Pulp at the moment.
 We plan to develop a way to package all of this and make it really easy for our users in a future sprint, so that users will not need to perform the operations in step 4.
 Happy coding, and feel free